ProfessionalsKannon K. Shanmugam

-- Successfully representing a law firm in the Supreme Court in a case on the application of the Fair Debt Collection Practices Act to conduct in nonjudicial foreclosure proceedings.
+- Successfully representing a law firm in the Supreme Court in a case on the application of the Fair Debt Collection Practices Act to nonjudicial foreclosure proceedings.
 (Obduskey v.
-McCarthy & Holthus).
+McCarthy & Holthus)

-- Successfully representing antitrust defendants in the Supreme Court in a Federal Arbitration Act case concerning the enforceability of an arbitration agreement delegating questions of arbitrability to the arbitrator.
+- Successfully representing antitrust defendants in the Supreme Court in a case concerning the enforcement of a contractual provision delegating questions of arbitrability to an arbitrator.
 (Henry Schein v.
-Archer & White Sales).
+Archer & White).